Understanding home loan risk fees

 family checking out a property they want to buy

 Owning a home is widely regarded as one of life’s key achievements.
 But saving a large deposit can be a challenge.
-A 20% deposit is often mentioned as the target which will secure a more competitive home loan interest rate, but many lenders will consider a lower deposit.
+A 20% deposit is often mentioned as the target to help secure a more competitive home loan interest rate, but many lenders will consider a lower deposit.

 What are the implications of a lower home loan deposit?

-While getting a home loan with a lower deposit can be a way to get the keys to your dream home sooner, it's important to be aware that it does come with a risk fee, commonly known as Lenders Mortgage Insurance (or LMI).
-We explain the different types of risk fees, to guide you through your home buying journey.
+While getting a home loan with a lower deposit can be a way to get the keys to your dream home sooner, it's important to understand that it may come with a risk fee, commonly known as Lenders Mortgage Insurance (or LMI).
+Below, we explain some of the different types of risk fees to help guide you through your home buying journey.

 What is a risk fee and why do they exist?

-A risk fee is a one-off fee payable if you have less than a 20% deposit saved.
-Lenders use this to offset the risk associated with loans of a higher Loan to Value Ratio (LVR) - generally more than 80% of the property value - or to protect themselves from a financial loss if you’re unable to meet your home loan repayments.
+A risk fee is a one-off fee often dependent on the size of the deposit that you can contribute to the purchase.
+Lenders use this to offset the risk associated with loans of a higher Loan to Value Ratio (LVR) - generally more than 80% of the property value - or to protect themselves from a financial loss if you’re unable repay your home loan.

 Lenders usually have an internal credit policy around the maximum LVR they’ll lend to depending on various factors.
 If you require a higher LVR, some lenders may still be willing to finance your loan, but may charge one of the below mortgage risk fees to do so.